AnniLevi/CalendarAPI/README.md

    {
             ...
     },
+]
 ```

-You will receive a list of all holidays for the month for the user's country
+You will receive a list of all holidays for the month in the user's country